 Online Doctor of Behavioral Health – Clinical

-Prepare for a successful career in the modern healthcare industry with a Doctor of Behavioral Health with a clinical concentration from the College of Health Solutions.
-The DBH degree program with a clinical concentration is designed to support master’s-level clinicians by offering advanced learning opportunities in behavioral interventions, medical literacy and entrepreneurship.
+Prepare for career advancement in the integrated health care field with a Doctor of Behavioral Health with a clinical concentration online from Arizona State University.
+This concentration is designed to elevate master’s-prepared clinicians by offering advanced learning opportunities in behavioral interventions, medical literacy and entrepreneurship.
+As a graduate, you’ll be equipped to meet the demands of doctorate-level leaders and clinicians in primary care.

 Quick facts